python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/010_Install_URH.md

 - In terminal type `urh` to launch the program.

-- If you get an error when launching urh type `source ~/.profile` then relaunch by typing `urh` again.
+- If you get an error when launching urh:
+    - Type `source ~/.profile` and hit Enter.
+    - Relaunch by typing `urh` again.

 ### Launch screen